 Surface Pro 8 wish list

-- USB-C for charging - Although Microsoft finally embraced USB-C on the Surface Pro 7, it still stuck with the proprietary Surface Connect port for charging.
+- USB-C for charging - Although Microsoft finally embraced USB-C on the Surface Pro 7 and 7+, it still stuck with the proprietary Surface Connect port for charging.
 It feels like a logical next step to use the port for charging.

-- Slimmer bezels - The Surface Pro 7 might have significantly slimmer bezels than the Go 2, but we feel Microsoft could go further here.
+- Slimmer bezels - The Surface Pro 7 and 7+ have significantly slimmer bezels than the Go 2, but we feel Microsoft could go further here.
 The Surface Pro X has shown us what is possible here, and there could still be plenty of room for a front-facing camera.

 - Better webcam - Talking of cameras, Microsoft has stuck an 8Mp sensor in the last three generations of Surface Pro.
 It's far from the worst webcam around, but with so many people currently relying on video calls, further improvements would be welcome here.

 - Bigger battery - While the Surface Pro 7's battery life wasn't a dealbreaker, it often struggled to make it through a full 8-hour day.
-Delivering upgrades that help it catch up to the competition in this regard should be a priority.
+While the Pro 7+ improves on paper, strong battery life should be a priority in the next Surface Pro.

 - New size options - The Surface Pro line has maintained a 12.3in screen since the release of the Surface Pro 4 in 2015, and never opted for more than one size.
 A display closer to 13in would provide a direct iPad Pro rival, while it would also provide scope to introduce a smaller-sized alternative.